javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 Reachability Analysis* (*CRA*), a variant of *Class Hierarchy Analysis* algorithm (*CHA*) or *Rapid Type Analysis* (*RTA*).
 For now, *RTA* is the best compromise between loading time and precision of the call graph.
-A version of *XTA* is coming soon.
+A version of *XTA* is available and provides a way to refine the call graph of a program.
 To get more information about control flow graph algorithms and their complexity, you can consult the paper of Frank Tip and Jens Palsberg [^1].

 In *Sawja*, classes and interfaces are represented by interconnected nodes belonging to a common hierarchy.
 For example, given a class